xpqz/dyalog-docs/dotnet-interface/docs/writing-custom-controls-for-asp-net/temperatureconverterctl2.md

 Lines[18-22] and Lines[24-28] generate and output the HTML to represent the two buttons that convert from Fahrenheit to Centigrade and from Centigrade to Fahrenheit respectively.

 Lines[19-20] and [25-26]generate HTML that wires the buttons up to JavaScript handlers to be executed *by the browser*.
-The JavaScript simply causes the browser to execute a postback, i.e. send the page contents back to the server. `GetPostBackEventReference` is a (shared) method provided by the `System.Web.UI.Page` class that generates a reference to a client-side script function.
-In this case it is called with two parameters, an object that represents the current instance of the `TemperatureConverterCtl2` control, and a string that will be passed to the server to indicate the cause of the postback (i.e. which button was pressed).
+The JavaScript simply causes the browser to execute a postback, that is, send the page contents back to the server. `GetPostBackEventReference` is a (shared) method provided by the `System.Web.UI.Page` class that generates a reference to a client-side script function.
+In this case it is called with two parameters, an object that represents the current instance of the `TemperatureConverterCtl2` control, and a string that will be passed to the server to indicate the cause of the postback (that is, which button was pressed).
 The first parameter is a reference to the current object, which is returned by the system function `⎕THIS`.

 The client-side script is itself generated, and inserted into the HTML stream automatically.